raspberrypilearning/imager-install/en/step_1.md

-## Install Raspberry Pi OS with the Raspberry Pi Imager

 Using the **Raspberry Pi Imager** software is the easiest way to install Raspberry Pi OS on your SD card.

 ### Download and launch the Raspberry Pi Imager